 - Nursing Associate and Trainee Nursing Associate: Who can bridge the gap between healthcare assistants and registered nurses

 - Advanced Practitioner: Who can offer an Advanced Level of care as a Clinical Pharmacist, First Contact Physiotherapist, Dietitian, Podiatrist, Occupational Therapist or Paramedic

-- Community Paramedic: Who can recognise and manage patients with a range of long term conditions, minor illnesses, and injuries.
-They also have the ability to respond to on the day demand by offering Hear and Treat telephone triage or undertaking home visiting
+- Community Paramedic: Who can recognise and manage patients with a range of long-term conditions, minor illnesses, and injuries.
+They also have the ability to respond to on-the-day demand by offering Hear and Treat telephone triage or undertaking home visits

 - Mental health practitioner: Who can provide combined mental health consultation, advice, triage and liaison function, supported by the local community mental health provider

-PCNs acknowledge they cannot deliver the outcomes of these specifications in isolation and have therefore started encouraging work with partners in community healthcare, mental health, social care, hospital and voluntary services through ‘Warrington Together’ and the established Provider Alliance Board.
-This partnership joins health and care across Warrington creating a local Integrated Care Partnership (ICP).
+PCNs acknowledge they cannot deliver the outcomes of these specifications in isolation and have therefore started encouraging working with partners in community healthcare, mental health, social care, hospital and voluntary services through ‘Warrington Together’ and the established Provider Alliance Board.
+This partnership joins health and care across Warrington, creating a local Integrated Care Partnership (ICP).